 I know that you have questions like what are the different types of car body styles available to see?
 To help you understand and keeping it easy, we have described all vehicle options into main categories.
 This will help you to choose the right type of car so that you can make an informed decision.

-Also, read the different types of car engine parts.
+Also, read the different types of car engine parts and interior parts.
 Furthermore, we also wrote about what are the types of car headlights available.
 Moreover, find the perfect type of tire for cars here.
-Let’s get started with the main types of car body styles as described below:
+Let’s get started with the main types of car body styles as described below.

 Types of Car Body Styles

-Following are the different types of car body styles:
+Following are the list of different types of car body styles: